je-nunez/PetriNet-SelfCorrectiveSystem/README.md

 * *"... to ultimately fire __some [well-known]__ transitions of the net by ..."*?

+The answer in the alternative above does not need to be theoretical, and in some systems (like a self-driving car) the first answer (full liveness) is more appropiate, whereas in systems that accept some kind of graceful degradation, then the second answer can be accepted.

 JBPT is able to do liveness and, more generally, behavioral analysis of the Petri Net model using a remote service (based on the LoLA algorithm, presented in the paper Wolf, Karsten: "Generating Petri net state spaces", in the 28th